muhammadshakkeerp/Job-portal/README.md

 **Project Plan: Building a Job Portal with Next.js, TypeScript, and Tailwind CSS**

+## Installing Instructions

+For detailed instructions on how to install the project, please refer to the [INSTALLATION_INSTRUCTIONS.md](INSTALLATION_INSTRUCTIONS.md) file.

 **1. Project Structure and Architecture:**
    - Define a scalable and maintainable directory structure.
    - Organize components, pages, utilities, and assets effectively for ease of development.